-How could you have a Pirate Birthday Party with out having a Pirate Chest full of gold and treasures?
+How could you have a pirate birthday party without a pirate chest full of gold and treasures?

 “I mustache you a question… would you like a cookie?
 A mustache cookie?”

-The Cake: With my cake baking skills at a minimum, (obviously), I thought it would be safest to make a pirate map cake.
-This was super easy to make/decorate.
-As you can see, I’m no master cake decorator.
+Since my cake baking skills are minimal at best, I thought I could at least make a pirate map cake.
+This cake is super easy to make and to decorate.
 I used chocolate chips to make the cannons on the ship in the corner.
-The jeweles, on the side of the cake, are actually aquatic rocks that I found in the fish section at Walmart.
+The jewels surrounding the cake are aquatic rocks that I found in the fish section at Walmart.
 However, you could also use rock candy.

 Eye patches are also included in our list of fun and easy pirate birthday party ideas and were a huge hit!
-I cut out a circle of black felt.
-Used white puffy paint to paint a skull and crossbones.
-Hot glued black elastic to the back of the circle.
-If you were concerned about your skull and crossbones painting skills, you could easily skip that part.
+First, I cut out a circle of black felt.
+Next, I used white fabric paint to paint a skull and crossbones and hot glued black elastic to the back of the circle.

-Binoculars: These were so easy to make!
-I hot glued two empty toilet paper rolls together.
+Binoculars are extremely easy to make!
+Simply hot glue two empty toilet paper rolls together.
 BAM!
 DONE!
-I also supplied the guest with colored markers so that they could color their binoculars… because what kid doesn’t love scribbling?
+For the party, I supplied each guest with colored markers so that they could color their binoculars… because what kid doesn’t love scribbling?

-Pirate Hooks: Again, easy peasy!
-To make a pirate hook start by poking a hole in a disposable cup, twist a piece of foil into the shape of a hook and insert into the hole in the cup.
-The kids LOVED these!
+Again, easy peasy!
+To make a pirate hook start by poking a hole in a disposable cup.
+Next, twist a piece of foil into the shape of a hook and insert into the hole in the cup.
+The kids also LOVED these!

-Pirate Ship Watermelon: I used a shish kabob stick and a square chunk of the rind to make a sail.
-I cut it very thin so it would be flexible.
-I used a knife to carve the X in it.
-A sharpie would have also worked.
+To make a pirate ship watermelon I used a shish kabob stick and a square chunk of the rind to make a sail, cutting it very thin so it would be flexible.
+Next, I used a knife to carve the X in it, although a sharpie would have also worked.

-Water Guns: I don’t have a picture of these.
-I bought a bunch of inexpensive water guns and put them in buckets of water outside in our back yard.
-The kids loved having a water gun fight!
-If fit in well with the pirate theme!
+Kids always seem to love water, therefore I bought a bunch of inexpensive water guns and put them in buckets of water outside in our back yard.
+The kids loved having a water gun fight and it went well with the pirate theme!

-X Marks the Spot: I used chalk to draw a dashed line from the street to our front step.
-I drew a huge X right by our front door.
-The day was so busy I forgot to take a picture of this 🙁 But trust me it was super cute!
+For the final touch, I used sidewalk chalk to draw a dashed line from the street to our front step, then drew a huge X right by our front door.
+The day was so busy I forgot to take a picture of this 🙁 But trust me, it was super cute!

 Overall, all of these pirate birthday party ideas were much easier than I expected!
-Each idea was simple and didn’t take a lot of time.
-However, put them all together and it was a great party!
-This was also very inexpensive!
+Each idea was simple and didn’t require a lot of time.
+However, put them all together and you have an inexpensive, fun and easy pirate birthday party!

 Does your child have an inner pirate?